|Degree Level||Doctor of Medicine (M.D.) or Doctor of Osteopathy (D.O.)|

 Source: *U.S. Bureau of Labor Statistics

-Prior to specializing in anesthesiology, all students must graduate from a 4-year Doctor of Medicine (MD) or Doctor of Osteopathy (DO) program at an accredited medical school.
+Prior to specializing in anesthesiology, all perspective anesthesiologists must graduate from a 4-year Doctor of Medicine (MD) or Doctor of Osteopathy (DO) program at an accredited medical school.
 These extremely competitive programs are renowned for their academically demanding and time-consuming nature.

 The second half of medical school is primarily dedicated to clinical study.
-Students take part in 4- to 12-week clinical rotations that serve as their on-the-job introduction to various branches of medicine, such as pediatrics, geriatrics, oncology and anesthesiology.
+Students take part in 4-12 week clinical rotations that serve as their on-the-job introduction to various branches of medicine, such as pediatrics, geriatrics, oncology and anesthesiology.
 Known as interns, these students operate under the supervision of attending physicians or residents.
-They interact with patients, performing preliminary diagnoses and then developing treatment plans and presenting them to their supervisors.
+They interact with patients, performing preliminary diagnoses, and then developing treatment plans and presenting them to their supervisors.

-Specialized elements of anesthesiology that are taught and practiced during a residency include the following:
+Specialized elements of anesthesiology that are taught and practiced during a residency might include:

 - Chronic and acute pain management